Klerksdorp: Life Anncron Hospital

-Life Anncron Hospital has modern and sophisticated facilities aimed at providing high-quality treatment and unique standards of care.
-This 150-bed facility is equipped to provide extensive medical treatment to patients whether they are admitted for routine, more serious, or extensive procedures.
-There are five theatres, several specialised intensive-care units, a 16-bed maternity unit and the only cardiology facility in the central region of the North West Province.
-Cardiology spectrum has the ability to do vascular and cardiac surgery on high-risk patients and patients with structural heart disease, and a fully integrated cardiac unit is available to patients.
+Life Anncron Hospital has five theatres, several specialised intensive-care units, a 16-bed maternity unit and the only cardiology facility in the central region of the North West Province.

 Klerksdorp/Tshepong

 Klerksdorp Tshepong Hospital Complex is a public district hospital in Klerksdorp, North West Province.
-Klerksdorp hospital was built in 1896, Tshepong hospital in 1978.
+Klerksdorp Hospital was built in 1896, Tshepong hospital in 1978.
 In 1999 the two hospitals became a fully departmentalised Hospital complex.

 Sunningdale Private Hospital

-Sunningdale is situated in a tranquil suburb of Klerksdorp.
-From the moment you step through the doors of Sunningdale you will notice the difference from other hospitals.
-The hospital are divided into single, double and four bed rooms.
+Sunningdale is situated in a suburb of Klerksdorp.

 Law Enforcement

 The latest crime statistics for Klerksdorp Police Precinct was issued by the South African Police Service (SAPS) in September 2012.
 The SAPS crime report showed the following information:

 In comparison to other major towns and cities in South Africa, Klerksdorp is still considered one of the safer locations in the nation.